naf445/RL_practice/notes/Lecture_3.md

 pick one state to be how you update your value function or v_star, whether in policy evaluation or value iteration respectively, and not have to go through EVERY SINGLE state before announcing your new value func or v_star.
 - There are ways to make this choice of which state or states to update the value function at: In-place DP, Prioritized sweeping, Real-time DP
+- Eventually, for these methods, the curse of dimesionality is going to be so great we are going to need some way to get around the planning problem conditions where we have to know the fully specified MDP conditions and everything.
+In order to transition to the reinforcement learning problem, we are going to instantiate some more efficient sampling methods, which are model free in nature, and don't require knowing the MDP model fully!